 In 2010, Saunders met Cathy Orlando at the Nashville Summit for Climate Reality Project presenters.
 Orlando is a published scientist and educational author, manager with six years experience at a university, Diamond Jubilee Medal recipient and climate activist who lives in Sudbury, Ontario.
 You can read more about her story here.

 Orlando brought CCL to Canada in September 2010 and started the first chapter in Sudbury.
 Soon after, CCL chapters sprung up in Toronto and Red Lake, Ontario.
-She has been working as the national manager of Citizens’ Climate Lobby in Canada since October 2011.
+She has been working as the national director of Citizens’ Climate Lobby in Canada since October 2011.
 Her primary duties include: volunteer management, all aspects of communications, fundraising, data management, keeping the organization focused on our two primary goals nationally and managing all national lobbying events in Ottawa.
+In September 2017, Cathy took on additional duties of International Outreach Manager of Citizens’ Climate Lobby, where she will draw upon thirteen years of experience in science communication, organizational development, and volunteer empowerment.

 Both Saunders and Orlando believe Citizens’ Climate Lobby is a powerful way for us to create the political will for a livable world.
 They invite you to learn more about CCL by joining an introductory call, held every Wednesday at 8 pm EST, 5 pm Pacific.